sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

     4. Strings are Arrays
     5. Looping Through a String
     6. String Length
-    7. Check String
+    7. Checking String
-    8. Check if NOT
+    8. Checking if NOT

 2. Slicing Strings
     1. Slicing